Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

-Many design features make a VAWT very low maintenance, hands-off renewable power source.
-Now that we have some choices to choose from, let’s take a closer look at what makes a great VAWT and why this type of turbine is suitable for the residential sector.
+Many design features make a VAWT a very low-maintenance, hands-off renewable power source.
+Now that we have some choices, let’s take a closer look at what makes a great VAWT and why this type of turbine is suitable for the residential sector.
 We will also see some drawbacks and limitations of this type of turbine.

 Pros of a VAWT

 There are many reasons that these are the choice of residential homeowners all over the country.
 Let’s see the pros of these turbines.

 One of the great features of a VAWT is its ability to pick up wind from any direction.
 There is no need to recalibrate these little turbines depending on the wind’s direction on a certain day.
 They typically can begin to operate at slow wind speeds; no matter where these winds are coming from, they will get your VAWT to start spinning.